MyNameIsWhatMyNameIsWho/Snake_MZ_APO/README.md

 - `draw_home_page`: Displays the menu screen for player and difficulty selection.
 - `draw_game_page`: Manages the game field, snake movement, apple spawning, collision detection, and scoring.
 - ...
-(Other functions responsible for drawing, computation, initialization, and game flow)
+(Other functions responsible for drawing, computation, initialization, and game flow.
+Can be found in the Documentation.docx)

 ## Game Controls
 The game utilizes the MZ_APO board's knobs for player interaction: